webpro-nl/knip/README.md

 Most plugins use one or both of the following file types:

-- `config` - custom dependency resolvers are applied to the [config files][34]
+- `config` - custom dependency resolvers are applied to the [config files][35]
 - `entry` - files to include with the analysis of the rest of the source code

 See each plugin's documentation for its default values.

 ### `config`

 Plugins may include `config` files.
-They are parsed by custom dependency resolvers.
+They are parsed by the plugin's custom dependency resolvers.
 Here are some examples to get an idea of how they work and why they are needed:

 - The `eslint` plugin tells Knip that the `"prettier"` entry in the array of `plugins` means that the `eslint-plugin-prettier` dependency should be installed.
 Or that the `"airbnb"` entry in `extends` requires the